-If it is not possible to upgrade to a version of Ad Hoc that supports the Logi Scheduler, scheduled reports are going to be an issue.
+If it's not possible to upgrade to a version of Ad Hoc that supports the Logi Scheduler, scheduled reports are going to be an issue.

 For each schedule, the Windows Task Scheduler (WTS) maintains the path information to the old instance.
-In addition, there are task files created in the ahScheduler folder that contain a reference to the old URL.
+In addition, there are task files created in the ahscheduler folder that contain a reference to the old URL.
 These would have to be adjusted manually adjusted to reflect the new path and URL.

-In the "Same Server" scenario, once the manual adjustments are made to all of the schedules in the WTS and the task files, the schedules should be working properly.
+In a "same server" migration scenario, once the manual adjustments are made to all of the schedules in the WTS and the task files, the schedules should be working properly.

-In the "New Server" scenario all of the schedules have to be re-established with that server's WTS.
+In a "new server" migration scenario all of the schedules have to be re-established with that server's WTS.
 Although we provide a tool to synchronize schedules between two Ad Hoc instances, only the schedules are re-established.
 All of the subscriber information would be lost.
 Consequently, for this scenario, our best advice is to

-- 1) record the information about schedules and subscribers in the old instance - 2) remove all of the schedules from the old instance before migration - 3) verify that the ahScheduler and the child Log folder have been cleaned up as well as all of the related entries in the WTS - 4) perform the migration to the new server - 5) recreate the schedules and subscribers in the new instance via ad Hoc
+- 1. Record the information about schedules and subscribers in the old instance. - 2.
+Remove all of the schedules from the old instance before migration. - 3.
+Verify that the ahscheduler and its child Log folder have been cleaned up as well as all of the related entries in the WTS. - 4.
+Perform the migration to the new server. - 5.
+Re-create the schedules and subscribers in the new instance via ad Hoc.

-It is due to this level of manual effort that we recommend strongly to switch the scheduler to the Logi Scheduler, even if it is temporary.
+It's due to this level of manual effort that we recommend strongly to switch the scheduler to the Logi Scheduler, even if it is temporary.
 When the scheduler is switched from WTS to the Logi Scheduler, all of the scheduling information is stored in the metadata database.
-After the Ad Hoc instance has been migrated, the switch back to the WTS will automatically establish all of the entries in WTS and the ahScheduler folder.
+After the Ad Hoc instance has been migrated, the switch back to the WTS will automatically establish all of the entries in WTS and the ah-scheduler folder.

-Of course, the option to simply use the Logi Scheduler for running and distributing reports is available.
+Of course, the option to simply use the Logi Scheduler going forward for running and distributing reports is available.
 There is no compelling reason to switch back.
-Documentation on installing the Logi Scheduler can be found at http://devnet.logixml.com/rdPage.aspx?rdReport=Article&dnDocID=1150&rdShowModes=NL
+Instructions for installing the Logi Scheduler can be found in our document Management Console Installation Guide.